samaddmirzaa/Maryam-Music/README.md

 ## 📌 Background

 Maryam Music is a streaming service (est. 1996) that has been experiencing higher-than-usual customer cancellations over the past few months.
-This project takes on the role of a Jr. Data Scientist tasked with using data science to investigate the issue and lay the groundwork for a predictive churn model.
+This project takes on the role of a Data Scientist tasked with using data science to investigate the issue and lay the groundwork for a predictive churn model.

 ---